Upon completing a Bachelor’s degree, students can pursue a year-long research program that involves the production of an 18,000-20,000 word thesis.

 Our previous honours students have researched such diverse subjects as the Women’s National Basketball Association, political memes, Hollywood bromances, race and fashion, religion and US foreign policy, and American exceptionalism.

-The deadline to apply to Honours is 30 November of the preceding year.
+The deadline to apply to Honours is usually 30 November of the preceding year.
+This year, due to COVID-19 related barrier, the deadline has been extended to 31 January, 2021.

 We strongly encourage applicants to apply as early as possible, offers are made on a rolling basis and places are limited.